Shi Yuqi: 2025: World Champion, fourth Sudirman Cup, second All England and first China Open titles

-Shi opened the 2025 season as a champion in the Malaysia Open.
-He decided to withdraw from the India Open, and later competed in the 2025 Indonesia Masters, where he finished as a semi-finalist.
-He managed to win another All England Open title in March in straight games over Lee Chia-hao.
-During the 2025 Sudirman Cup, he led his country to victory, winning a record extending 14th Sudirman Cup title for China, whilst defeating all of his opponents.
-He then managed to defeat Alex Lanier in the final of the Japan Open in straight sets to win the tournament.
-Shi finally won the China Open, his home court international tournament for the first time, against his younger compatriot Wang Zhengxing in a tough three sets.
-Although he won the match, he praised Wang for his impact, speed, and strength, acknowledging that Wang surpassed him in these respects owing to his younger age.
+Shi opened the 2025 season with a title win at the Malaysia Open.
+He then withdrew from the India Open and went on to reach the semi-finals of the 2025 Indonesia Masters.
+In March, he captured another All England Open title, defeating Lee Chia-hao in straight sets in the final.
+At the 2025 Sudirman Cup, Shi led China to a record-extending 14th title, winning all of his matches.
+He followed that by beating Alex Lanier in straight sets to win the Japan Open.
+Shi then claimed his first China Open title on home soil, overcoming younger compatriot Wang Zhengxing in a tough three-set match.
+Despite the victory, he praised Wang’s impact, speed, and strength, acknowledging that Wang surpassed him in those areas due to his younger age.

-In the 2025 BWF World Championships Shi came up onto the competition with a new image by donning golden lock hair in order to break his world title drought.
-It looked promising since Shi had no problems in the first two rounds against Lakshya Sen and Julien Carraggi, brushing them off in straight sets.
-Shi faced his first challenge in the round of 16 against Christo Popov, where he needed three sets to overcome his French counterpart.
-After losing the first game 20–22, Shi got back up to win the next two games 21–13 and 21–18.
-This pattern continued as Shi also won in both the quarter-finals and the semi-finals against his compatriot, Weng Hongyang and a young Canadian sensation, Victor Lai in a grueling three games.
-In the semi-finals match in particular, Shi saved two match points against Victor Lai in the second game before winning the third game and setting the final with the reigning champion from 2023, Kunlavut Vitidsarn.
-In the first game, Vitidsarn surged forward from behind to win the first game 21–19 before Shi tied it back in the second game with a 21–10 score.
-In the decision, Shi led 11–9 at the interval, and the game remained neck and neck.
-It was ultimately decided by Vitidsarn's final mistake, when he hit the shuttle long on match point, giving Shi his first World Championships title.
-Shi, who is more well known for his triumph in team competition rather than individual competition said after the win - "People often perceive me as performing better in team events.
-But in individual competitions, I always give my utmost effort.
+In the 2025 BWF World Championships, Shi arrived with a new look—dyed golden lock hair—in hope of ending his world title drought.
+He cruised through the first two rounds, dispatching Lakshya Sen and Julien Carraggi in straight games.
+His first real test came in the round of 16 against Christo Popov, where he needed three sets to overcome his French counterpart.
+After losing the first game 20–22, Shi won the next two 21–13 and 21–18.
+This pattern continued as Shi defeated compatriot Weng Hongyang in the quarter-finals and Canadian sensation Victor Lai in the semi-finals in grueling three games.
+Against Lai, Shi saved two match points in the second game before taking the third to set up a final with the reigning world champion, Kunlavut Vitidsarn.
+Vitidsarn took the first game 21–19, but Shi bounced back to win the second 21–10.
+In the decider, Shi led 11–9 at the interval, and the game stayed tight until Vitidsarn's final error—hitting the shuttle long on the championship point—gave Shi his first World Championships title.
+Known more for team successes, Shi said afterward: "People often perceive me as performing better in team events.
+But in individual events, I always give my utmost effort.
 This time, finally securing my first individual world championship title makes me so delighted.
 I'm genuinely chuffed."

-Shi made his comeback two months later in Denmark Open.
-He lost the final against Jonatan Christie.
+Two months later, Shi returned at the Denmark Open, reaching the final but losing to Jonatan Christie in three games.
+At the season-ending 2025 BWF World Tour Finals, Shi injured his toe in the group stage match against Chou Tien-Chen.
+Despite the injury hindering him, he made it to the final, where he was outplayed by Christo Popov 19-21, 9-21.